Pranshu-Basnal/gambling-simulator/README.md

 # gambling-simulator
 its an educational game it shows that gambling is bad thing.
-It gives some unreal virtual money to the player and shows the losses it causes,
+It gives some unreal virtual money to the player and shows the losses it causes.

 ___________________________________________________________________________________________________________________________________________________________________________________
-NOTE: This game does not support gambling and DOESN'T appreciate the same
+NOTE: This game does not support gambling and DOESN'T appreciate the same and depreciates the same
 ___________________________________________________________________________________________________________________________________________________________________________________